hakimel/reveal.js/plugin/math-katex/README.md

     // `math-katex` plugin:

-    // *optional* configuration:
+    // *Optional* configuration:
     math: {
         // Uncomment to disable some KaTeX workarounds:
-        // enableWorkarounds: false
+        // enableWorkarounds: false    // default: `true`

         // Elements to ignore for math rendering (defaults shown):
-        // ignoredElements: [ 'pre', 'code', 'script' ]
+        // ignoredElements: [ 'pre', 'code' ]

-        // Set `enableGlobally` to `true` to enable formulas wrapped
+        // Set `enableGlobally` to `false` to avoid excessive
-        // with `$` characters for all slides (disabled by default,
-        // may interfere with your financial matters …):
+        // escaping.
+You will then need to activate `$…$`-style
+        // replacements per slide with a `data-math` attribute
+        // (formulas wrapped in elements are still activated
+        // everywhere).
         //
-        // enableGlobally: true
+        // enableGlobally: false
     },

     // Specify the plugin as a dependency: